swiss-ai-center/a-guide-to-mlops/docs/part-2-move-to-the-cloud/chapter-21-move-the-ml-experiment-code-to-the-cloud.md

 In this chapter, you have successfully:

 1. Set up a remote Git repository
-2. Added the remote to your local git repository
+2. Added the remote to your local Git repository
 3. Pushed your changes to the remote Git repository

 You fixed some of the previous issues: